LeonB/blog.vanutsteen.nl/source/_posts/2012-09-15-cleaning-up-git.markdown

 - Linux
 tags:
 - git
+banner: /images/uploads/2012/09/banner-cleaning-up-git.jpg
 ---

 I had this huge git repository (1.9 gigabyte) and I couldn't discover WHY is was SO big.
-After reading up on some git cleaning et cetera I did a `git gc`.
+After reading up on some git cleaning et cetera I did a ```git gc```.
 I went from 1.9g to 12mb (megabytes yes).
 Unbelievable...

 ### git-gc - Cleanup unnecessary files and optimize the local repository